PedruMota/linear-regression-from-scratch/README.md

 ## Project Overview

-While `sklearn.linear_model.LinearRegression` is the industry standard, its reliance on the Ordinary Least Squares (OLS) closed-form solution (**$O(P^3)$**) creates significant memory bottlenecks when handling wide datasets.
+While `sklearn.linear_model.LinearRegression` is the industry standard, its reliance on the **Singular Value Decomposition (SVD)** analytical solution creates significant memory bottlenecks when handling high-dimensional datasets.

 To address this, this project explores the use of **Gradient Descent** as an iterative alternative.
-Instead of attempting to solve the entire system at once through costly matrix inversions, Gradient Descent approaches the optimal solution in steps.
-This study aims to demonstrate how this iterative process can be more resource-efficient in high-dimensional contexts, providing a practical way to manage time and memory usage without sacrificing the model's ability to learn from the data.
+Instead of attempting to solve the entire system at once through computationally expensive matrix decompositions, Gradient Descent approaches the optimal solution in steps.
+This study aims to demonstrate how this iterative process can be more resource-efficient in high-dimensional contexts, providing a practical way to manage memory usage without sacrificing the model's ability to learn from the data.

 ### Key Features
 * **Vectorized Implementation:** Fully optimized matrix operations using NumPy (no slow `for` loops).